bootladder/context-tracker/collectord/local-webserver/backend/README.txt

 collectord is 2 things

-1. message queue and database for locally installed collector daemons to send data to.
-The received data can be passed to a central collector
+1. Message queue and database for locally installed collector daemons to send data to.
+The received data can be passed to a central collector, and/or handled locally.

-1. webapp and frontend for viewing data collected by collectord and possibly also from central collector
+1. Webapp and frontend for viewing data collected by collectord and possibly also from central collector